-- 4) Click Upload to upload the certificate. - g) If you select EAP-FAST: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field.
+- 4) Click Upload to upload the certificate. - g) If you select EAP-FAST: - 1) Select the desired value from the pull-down list of Provisioning Mode. - 2) Enter the user name for authentication in the Identity field. - 3) Enter the password for authentication in the MD5 Password field. - 3) In the CA Certificates field, click the blank box to select the desired CA certificate (.pem, .crt, .cer or .der) from your local system.